epsilon537/boxlambda/docs/components_dual_ym2149.md

 The Verilator testbench ([sim_main.cpp](https://github.com/epsilon537/boxlambda/blob/master/gw/projects/audio_dac_test/sim/sim_main.cpp)) samples at 12.5MHz the 16-bit PCM signal and the one-bit DAC signal.
 It writes out the PCM samples as a Python array to `pcm_out.py` and the DAC samples as a Python array to `dac_out.py`.
 The testbench will also flag an error if any accumulator overflows are reported.

-The Verilator testbench executes for 0.5s simulated time.
+The Verilator testbench executes for 0.5s of simulated time.
 Then, a python module ([dac_test.py](https://github.com/epsilon537/boxlambda/blob/master/gw/projects/audio_dac_test/test/dac_test.py)) imports the generated `pcm_out.py` and `dac_out.py` and performs the following operations:

 1. The PCM samples and DAC samples are converted to numpy arrays and normalized.
 2. Both signals are sent through a low-pass filter.